A study of the scope and significance of occupational welfare in the management of large modern telecommunications service organisations.

 effective role in the management of an organisation.

 The thesis ends with a number of proposals on the future development and practice of occupational welfare.

 |Item Type:||Thesis (PhD)|

 |Additional Information:||Thesis submitted in partial fulfilment of the requirements for the degree of Doctor of Philosophy.|

-|Research Areas:||Business School > Leadership, Work and Organisations
+|Research Areas:||A. > Business School > Leadership, Work and Organisations

 |Date Deposited:||12 Jul 2011 10:30|